01max/toc_doc_mcp/README.md

 Read-only MCP server for discovering public practitioner information and visible appointment availability through the `toc_doc` Ruby gem.

+## Project Status

+⚠️ This is a local prototype, not a production-ready service.
+Run it locally for now.

+🔐 The current HTTP mode uses bearer-token authentication only, has no user model, no rate limiting, no abuse protection, no monitoring, and no production secret-management story.
+Requests may involve sensitive health-search context, and exploratory agent use can be noisy against the upstream API, so avoid exposing this server publicly.

+🕵️ This talks to a shadow public API through the `toc_doc` gem.
+Use it responsibly, keep request volume low, and treat upstream behavior as unstable.

 ## Requirements

 - Ruby 3.3 or newer